Department of Surgery

 Wichita, KS 67214

 The University of Kansas School of Medicine-Wichita General Surgery Residency Program is a University-affiliated, community-based program that is fully accredited and has been in continuous operation for more than 50 years.

-Resident training primarily takes place at three major hospitals: Via Christi Hospitals, Wesley Medical Center, and the Wichita Veterans Administration Medical Center, all within a five-mile radius.
+Resident training primarily takes place at three major hospitals: Ascension Via Christi, Wesley Medical Center and the Wichita Veterans Administration Medical Center, all within a five-mile radius.
 In addition to the three major hospitals, residents operate in the ambulatory surgery centers; evaluate patients in the hospital clinics and private offices.
-Residents also spend one month at KUMC in Kansas City to obtain transplant experience.
+Residents also spend time in their second year at KU Medical Center in Kansas City to obtain transplant experience.

 Wichita, as the largest city in the state of Kansas, is a major referral center for the entire state as well as portions of adjoining states.
-All major surgical disciplines are represented, including general, cardiothoracic, vascular, pediatric, plastic, colon/rectal surgery, gynecology, and urology.
-Within the discipline of general surgery, the surgical residents have extensive exposure to the major components of general surgery, i.e. trauma, breast, endocrine, and gastrointestinal.
-They also have exposure to burn care (Regional Burn Center at Via Christi St. Francis Campus), endoscopy, and critical care.
+All major surgical disciplines are represented, including general, cardiothoracic, vascular, pediatric, plastic, colon/rectal surgery, gynecology and urology.
+Within the discipline of general surgery, the surgical residents have extensive exposure to the major components of general surgery, i.e. trauma, breast, endocrine and gastrointestinal.
+They also have exposure to burn care (Regional Burn Center at Ascension Via Christi St. Francis), endoscopy and critical care.
 There are no competing surgical fellowships in Wichita.